 ‡ Claude Code has cloud-managed scheduling (Anthropic infrastructure) and session-scoped

 /loop; no self-hosted cronThe closest competitor is OpenClaw — both are always-on, self-hosted, open-source agents with memory, cron, and messaging.
 The key differences: Hermes writes and saves its own skills automatically as a core behavior (OpenClaw’s skill system centers on a community marketplace); Hermes is more stable across updates (OpenClaw has documented release regressions and ClawHub has had security incidents involving malicious skills); and Hermes runs natively in the Python ecosystem.
-See HERMES.md for the full side-by-side.
+See docs/why-hermes.md for the full side-by-side.

 Quick start